StevenBlack/intl/readme.md

 AUTOHOT creates hot keys for Menu Pads.
 This directive can only be called in the Comment snippet.
 However, if it is called at the top pad of a menu, all of the items in the submenu will be updated accordingly.
-Called: Setup/Menu Procedure Snippet Comment snippet, CONFIG.FP.
+Called: Setup/Menu Procedure Snippet Comment snippet, `config.fpw`.

 ----
 #### `*:BEFORE <expC> |<expN> (GENMENUX Directive)`